TlaskalV/iNaturalist-Czech-Republic/README.md

 ## Weekday patterns

 Saturday is the best day for observations!
 Go out and maybe you will meet other observers.
+Mean values are calculated based on records since 2018.

 <div align="center">
     <img src="/plot_weekday.png?raw=true" width="600px"</img>